architech-boards/Rialto/source/ready.rst

 .. _ready:

-**"Ready to run"** JenNode Kit
+**"Ready to run"** Rialto Kit
 ******************************

 **Ready to run** is a pre-programmed kit that perform basic function for Jennic evaluation purpose.
-We can find two JenNode board, first one as Coordinator and second as End-Node.
+We can find two Rialto board, first one as Coordinator and second as End-Node.

 .. image:: _jn_photo/seriz_coord.jpg

 .. important::

- **Before using JenNode Boards as a SerizII plugin, read note inside 'important' box on chapter** :ref:`seriz`
+ **Before using Rialto Boards as a SerizII plugin, read note inside 'important' box on chapter** :ref:`seriz`

-Working with JenNode board
+Working with Rialto board
 --------------------------

-Simply use of JenNode Board, is to plug Coordinator and End-Node on two USB port of your PC See at com port configured, and then open two HyperTerminal sessions to evaluate JenNode network
+Simply use of Rialto Board, is to plug Coordinator and End-Node on two USB port of your PC See at com port configured, and then open two HyperTerminal sessions to evaluate Rialto network

 **Coordinator Serial Monitor main menu**